Kaiserkrone: Nr. 1 Hut-To-Hut Tour Through the Wilder Kaiser

 Whether you want to go mountain biking, climb a via ferrata, or do a multi-day mountain hike, the Wilder Kaiser Mountains have it all.
 With as many as 400 km (248,5 miles) of hiking trails, the 65 km-long (40,4 miles) Kaiserkrone circles this mountain range.
 Also known as one of the most beautiful multi-day hikes in Tyrol, this tour introduces you to long distances in the mountains.
 If you are in good shape and feel like being on the trail all day, read on.

 The popular mountain range, by locals referred to as "Koasa", towers over the region as a true emperor.
 That you can go there for any mountain sport was already clear but because the mountain massif is only a few kilometers/miles below the German-Austrian border, it is also very easy to reach.
 The Kaiserkrone is by far the best known and most popular hike, or in other words, THE hut-to-hut hike through the Wilder Kaiser.
 You will sleep in mountain huts, as well as mountain hotels and guesthouses during this trek.
-So, combined with the distances and altimeters, the Kaiserkrone is an experience not to be missed.
+So, combined with the distances and elevation gain, the Kaiserkrone is an experience not to be missed.

 Kaiserkrone 6116